blacktop/ipsw/www/docs/guides/decompiler.md

 ### OpenAI

 You must signup for and buy some API credits from https://platform.openai.com/api-keys first.
-Then generate an API key and put it in your environment as `OPENAI_API_KEY` and `ipsw` will auto-detect this and use it via the `--llm openai` provider.
+Then generate an API key and put it in your environment as `OPENAI_API_KEY` and `ipsw` will auto-detect this and use it via the `--dec-llm openai` provider.

 ### Claude (Anthropic)

 You must signup for and buy some API credits from https://console.anthropic.com/login first.
-Then generate an API key and put it in your environment as `ANTHROPIC_API_KEY` and `ipsw` will auto-detect this and use it via the `--llm claude` provider.
+Then generate an API key and put it in your environment as `ANTHROPIC_API_KEY` and `ipsw` will auto-detect this and use it via the `--dec-llm claude` provider.

 ### Gemini (Google AI)

-Head to https://aistudio.google.com/apikey login and create an API key and put it in your environment as `GEMINI_API_KEY` and `ipsw` will auto-detect this and use it via the `--llm gemini` provider.
+Head to https://aistudio.google.com/apikey login and create an API key and put it in your environment as `GEMINI_API_KEY` and `ipsw` will auto-detect this and use it via the `--dec-llm gemini` provider.

 ### Ollama (local LLMs)

-Install [ollama](https://ollama.com) and download a few popular models *(maybe `qwen3` or `llama4`)* and as long as the `ollama` server is running you will be able to use the `--llm ollama` provider.
+Install [ollama](https://ollama.com) and download a few popular models *(maybe `qwen3` or `llama4`)* and as long as the `ollama` server is running you will be able to use the `--dec-llm ollama` provider.

 :::warning note
 I personally have NEVER gotten usable results from a local LLM, but maybe some of you have BEEFY machines and can run the 200B+ parameter models, my laptop would just self-destruct if I tried 💻🔥